cakephp/docs/en/deployment.rst

 Deploying an update
 ===================

-On each deploy you'll likely have a few tasks to co-ordinate.
+On each deploy you'll likely have a few tasks to co-ordinate on your web server.
 Some typical ones
 are:

 1. Install dependencies with ``composer install``.
 Avoid using ``composer